-Figure 2. (a) Schematic illustration of the experimental setup and of near-field PL and reflectivity spectra of the QD sample. (b) Near-field PL spectrum of a single QD (solid line) and differential reflectivity spectrum $\Delta R/R_0$ at $\Delta t = 30$ ps.
+Fig. 15.2. (a) Schematic illustration of the experimental setup and of near-field PL and reflectivity spectra of a QD sample. (b) Near-field PL spectrum of a single QD (solid line) and differential reflectivity spectrum $\Delta R/R_0$ at $\Delta t = 30$ ps.
 PL and ΔR are recorded with identical pump pulses centered at 1.675 eV, exciting electron-hole pairs in 2D continuum states.
 The 100 nW probe pulses of 19 meV bandwidth are centered at 1.655 eV, around the QD absorption resonance.
-Inset: Schematic energy diagram.
+Inset: Schematic energy diagram combined spatial and spectral resolution allows us to isolate single QD resonances (Fig. 15.1).
+Second, the relative amplitude of the QD resonance in $R_0(\omega{det})$ scales, in first approximation, inversely proportional to the square of the spatial resolution.